 - Review their payroll data.

 - View their work schedules.

-If your HR software does not offer these options for employees, then the HR team will have to pick up where the HR software leaves off, which can be draining and overwhelming for your HR department, among other unfavorable outcomes.
-Your HR employees will have to then allocate a lot of their time toward activities that the HR software should allow the employees to do on their own.
+If your HR and payroll software does not offer these options for employees, then the HR team will have to pick up where the HR software leaves off, which can be draining and overwhelming for your HR department, among other unfavorable outcomes.
+Your HR employees will have to then allocate a lot of their time toward activities that the HR and payroll software should allow the employees to do on their own.